heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/1.2-three-tier-app/README.md

   ![Controller inventories](images/update_controller_inventory_01.png)

-- On the left menu bar, select "Inventories" and then click on "EC2 Dynamic Inventory".
+- On the left menu bar, navigate to Resources > Inventories by clicking on "Inventories" under the "Resources" group in the navigation menu, then click on "EC2 Dynamic Inventory".

   ![Controller inventories details](images/update_controller_inventory_02.png)